dask/dask/docs/source/develop.rst

 .. _numpydoc: https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard

-Docstrings are currently tested under Python 3.6 on Travis.ci.
+Docstrings are tested under Python 3.8 on GitHub Actions.
 You can test docstrings with pytest as follows::

    py.test dask --doctest-modules